Our Story…

 Dear visitors,

-Through this project we are committed to supporting the local community—growing plantains and cacao, helping our family and neighbors, and donating part of our house rental profits to support the local elementary school(see our ‘Philanthropy’ page).
+Our commitment goes beyond preserving family history; we support the community by growing plantains and cacao, assisting neighbors, and donating part of our rental profits to the local elementary school (see our ‘Philanthropy’ page).

 Con amor por esta tierrita,